jonase/eastwood/crucible/README.md

 The bash script `lint-multiversion.sh` describes a set of 8 version combinations, numbered 1 through 8.
 Edit each of them to be the set of version combinations you are interested in.
+Add more if you wish, or remove some from the 'for j in ...' loop statement and only the ones that remain will be executed.

-, as well as the case statement beginning with the line `case ${JDK} in`.
+Also edit the `case` statement beginning with the line `case ${JDK}
+in`, to set up the environment variables correctly for each version of the JDK you want to use.

 This command must be run from inside of Eastwood's `crucible` directory, in order to use the `deps.edn` file there:

 ```bash
 % ./lint-multiversion.sh
 ```